MIPS/ndk/docs/user/standalone_toolchain.md

 The reason the shared version of the libraries is not simply called `libstdc++.so` is that this name would conflict at runtime with the system's own minimal C++ runtime.
-For this reason, the build system enforces a new name for the GNU ELF library.
+For this reason, the build system enforces a new name for the GNU library.
 The static library does not have this problem.